 How to find the right exercises

-“It’s not just about one type of exercise, especially for younger children,” Adams explains.
+“It’s not just about one type of exercise, especially for younger children,” Rivera explains.
 “Sports performance and injury prevention is about ensuring that children have adequate mobility, stability and strength.”

 Children’s Health Andrews Institute for Orthopaedics and Sports Medicine is the only institute of its kind in North Texas, with the goal of helping young athletes stay strong no matter the season.
 Our experts can help identify best warm up and cool down practices.